Bloody Mary Cocktail Recipe And History

 - Highball Glass (Tall Glass)

-- Fill highball glass with ice about 2/3′s f the way.
+- Fill highball glass with ice about two-thirds of the way.

 - Strain into highball glass with ice